Sark2002/Sark2002/README.md

 - 👋 Hi, I’m @Sark2002
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in ... nothing
-- 🌱 I’m currently learning ... termux
+- 🌱 I’m currently learning ... html,css,js
 - 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ... location not found
 - 😄 Pronouns: ... tinku